danja/chatterbox/README.md

 The (mighty elegant) implementation then was with a handful of op amps & CMOS logic ICs, now I'd like to try something similar based around microcontroller(s).
 Also ties in nicely with other projects I have on the go.

-The human interface is probably the most appealing part of the original Chatterbox.
+The human interface is a very appealing part of the original Chatterbox.
 So joystick, bunch of switches, a few pots.
 Use an inexpensive microcontroller to do the work.

-*The rationale for having such a machine is well made in the magazine article.
-But I like the notion of treating it a source of speech-like sounds, not a speech synth per se.
-Given a microcontroller, it should be relatively straightforward to add features such as MIDI I/O interface to make it a modern musical instrument, Web interface for the IoT, whatever.
-Should be fun.*
+But given such a setup, it should be straightforward to add other interfaces, notably Web (via WebSockets) and MIDI.

 * [Source Code](https://github.com/danja/chatterbox/tree/master/src)